The Camino Frances is the most well known and travelled pilgrimage route to Santiago.

 See the elevation of the various stages along the route here.

 Areas of the Camino

-There is very good infrastructure along the Camino, most of the paths are well maintained and you will pass through 141 different places so you are usually only on average 5-6 km from a grocery, café or bar for an essential pit stop where you can stock up, drink, eat or use the bathroom.
-It is only along the Meseta, an emptier section where you will need to be well stocked for the days walk before you start as distances between places here are on average 12 -17km.
+Usually, you are about 5-6 km from a grocery, café or bar for an essential pit stop where you can stock up, drink, eat or use the bathroom.
+Along the Peseta however, you will need to be well-stocked for the days walk ahead as the distance between places here can be up to 17km.

 The 33 stages of the Camino

 The Camino France is usually divided into 33 stages; this is arbitrary and each stage represents a day’s walk of roughly 24km.
-You can see detail of each stage here or download our destination guide on RAW Travel’s main website.
+You can see the detail of each Camino stage here or download a destination guide on RAW Travel’s main site.